Loudonville, Ohio: Arts and culture

 Since 1876, the town has held the Loudonville Free Street Fair.
-Early fairs were held on the land went of North Mt.
+Early fairs were held on the land west of North Mt.
 Vernon Avenue, in an open privately owned field near the high school building and athletic field.
 It was there held each year until 1888, when the town's streets and Central Park became the "fairground" after field's private owner, a farmer, unexpectedly planted and forced the Association to find another location.
+The street fair is a popular event since its inception.
+When the Pennsylvania Railroad carried passengers through the area, it was a popular stop, with the railroad company scheduling special fares and excursions to the town.

 Since 2000, the town has held a car show every July.
 This event features over 500 cars on display and has been rated among the top downtown events in the region.
 The show includes music, food, raffles, and downtown shopping, making it a family-friendly occasion.

 Since 2009, the Mohican 5K run has occurred annually, benefiting the Loudonville-Mohican bike path with proceeds helping to complete and maintain the area's bike path.

 Education

 Loudonville's three schools comprise the Loudonville-Perrysville Exempted Village School District.
 Kindergarten through third graders attend the R.F.
 McMullen School.
 Fourth through sixth graders attend the nearby C.E.
 Budd School, a building that once served as the village's high school.
 Students then transition to the Loudonville High School campus, which includes seventh through twelfth grades.
 The high school colors are red and gray and the athletic teams are known as the "Redbirds".

 In November 1925, builders completed construction on the new Loudonville High School on east Main Street with a final cost of $170,000.
 The building was located immediately north of the Union School (built in 1885) which faced west on Wood Street and had until then housed all grades.
 This later became the middle school when the campus-style high school was constructed in 1964.
+Before this building was constructed, graduation ceremonies were held in the opera house.

 In 1953 a new elementary school was constructed on east Bustle Street at a cost of $613,274, with the Union School being razed.
 The elementary school was built on the site of the athletic fields, so new athletic fields were constructed on north Mount Vernon Avenue at an initial cost of $82,303.
 In 1959 the elementary school was named R.F.
 McMullen after the former Superintendent.

 Following consolidation of Loudonville and Perrysville school districts in 1961, a new high school was built adjacent to the athletic complex on Mount Vernon Avenue.
 The new building cost $1,455,00 and was completed in 1964.
 The old high school was renamed in honor of C.E.
 Budd, who had served as Superintendent during its construction, and was converted to a middle school.